yandex-cloud/docs/en/compute/pricing.md

 #### Computing resources {#instance-resources}

 When creating a VM, you specify the number of vCPUs, the basic level of core performance, and the amount of RAM in GB.
-For more information, see the section [#T](concepts/vm-platforms.md).
+For more information, see [#T](concepts/performance-levels.md).

-The baseline core performance level depends on the type of [platform](concepts/vm-platforms.md).
+The basic level of core performance depends on the [platform](concepts/vm-platforms.md) you selected.

-{{ price-per-hour-count-per-second }}
+The price is indicated for 1 hour of use.
+Charging per second.

-#### Operating systems {#burstable-instance-os}
+#### Operating systems {#instance-os}

 OS usage on a VM is charged, as well.
 The cost depends on the OS license and the amount of computing resources.
 The core usage type selected for the VM also matters.

-{{ price-per-hour-count-per-second }}
+The price is indicated for 1 hour of use.
+Charging per second.

 #### Example of cost calculation

-Compare costs using virtual machines with diferents levels of core performance.
+Let's compare the cost of running VMs on the Intel Broadwell [platform](concepts/vm-platforms.md) with different [vCPU performance levels](concepts/performance-levels.md).

-Two VMs are running Linux OS:
+Two VMs have been created running Linux OS:

-* 5% vCPU, 1 GB RAM.
+* 5% vCPU and 1 GB RAM
-* 100% vCPU, 1 GB RAM.
+* 100% vCPU and 1 GB RAM

 Both VMs have been running for 30 days.

-Cost of the virtual machine with 5% core usage:
+VM cost with 5% vCPU:

-> 5% of vCPU = ₽0.1932/hour * 30 days * 24 hours = ₽139.1040
+> 5% vCPU = ₽0.1932/hour * 30 days * 24 hours = ₽139.1040
 >
 > 1 GB RAM = ₽0.2441/hour * 30 days * 24 hours = ₽175.7520
 >
 > Total: ₽314.8560

-Cost of the virtual machine with 100% core usage:
+VM cost with 100% vCPU:

 > 1 vCPU = ₽0.7017/hour * 30 days * 24 hours = ₽505.2240
 >
->1 GB RAM = ₽0.2441/hour * 30 days * 24 hours = ₽175.7520
+> 1 GB RAM = ₽0.2441/hour * 30 days * 24 hours = ₽175.7520
 >
->Total: ₽680.9760
+> Total: ₽680.9760

-The cost of a VM with 5% core usage is about half as much as a VM with 100% core usage.
+As you can see, the cost of the VM using 5% vCPU is about half as much as that of the VM using 100% vCPU.

 ### Use of storage (disks, snapshots, and images) {#disk}